-Our Biodiversity Plan is designed to complement existing initiatives, and our work we will support aligned policy goals at international, national and local scales, with core outcomes set out in Table 1 below.
-Scotland's Biodiversity Strategy and Fife's Biodiversity Action Plan are in development at the time of writing, and we will identify aligned policy goals as these are published.
+Our Biodiversity Plan is designed to complement existing initiatives, and our work will support aligned policy goals at international, national and local scales.

-UN Sustainability Goal 10 Providing access to the Botanic Garden and high quality learning outcomes, Supporting in situ and trans situ programmes to ensure equitable access to nature, Ensuring that meaningful 'Benefit sharing' is prioritised within exchanges of genetic material as part of ABS agreements.
-UN Sustainability Goal 11 • Supporting communities in establishing resilient green infrastructure by providing plants and consultancy UN Sustainability Goal 13 Reaching ambitious goals for our net carbon footprint Supporting initiatives that seek to better manage habitats and sequester carbon UN Sustainability Goal 15 Support and initiate evidence-led in situ and ex situ conservation Provide data and guidance to initiatives looking to carry out habitat conservation projects Undertake research that addresses key conservation challenges Global Strategy for Plant Conservation Target 8 • Use genetic material from ex situ conservation projects in active research projects so that they can better inform in situ and trans situ initiatives
+Policy St Andrews Botanic Garden action UN Sustainability Goal 10 Providing access to the Botanic Garden and high quality learning outcomes, Supporting in situ and trans situ programmes to ensure equitable access to nature, Ensuring that meaningful 'Benefit sharing' is prioritised within exchanges of genetic material as part of ABS agreements.
+UN Sustainability Goal 11 Supporting communities in establishing resilient green infrastructure by providing plants and consultancy UN Sustainability Goal 13 Reaching ambitious goals for our net carbon footprint Supporting initiatives that seek to better manage habitats and sequester carbon UN Sustainability Goal 15 Support and initiate evidence-led in situ and ex situ conservation Provide data and guidance to initiatives looking to carry out habitat conservation projects Undertake research that addresses key conservation challenges Global Strategy for Plant Conservation Target 8 Use genetic material from ex situ conservation projects in active research projects so that they can better inform in situ and trans situ initiatives Supporting assisted migration to conserve species genetic diversity and create well-managed, resilient habitats in Fife.